Maclenn77/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# To Do List

-> One paragraph statement about the project.
+> A simple HTML list of To Do tasks

 ![screenshot](./app_screenshot.png)